coderaiser/putout/README.md

 ![putout](https://github.com/coderaiser/putout/blob/master/images/putout-logo.svg)

-🐊**Putout** is a pluggable and configurable code transformer with built-in ESLint and Babel plugins support for js, jsx, typescript and flow files.
+🐊**Putout** is a pluggable and configurable code transformer based on **Babel** with built-in **ESLint**.
 It has [a lot of transformations](#-built-in-transformations) that will keep your codebase in a clean state, transforming any code smell to readable code according to best practices.
+The main target is JavaScript and:

+- ✅ JSX;
+- ✅ TypeScript;
+- ✅ Flow;
+- ✅ Yaml;
+- ✅ Markdown;
+- ✅ JSON;
+- ✅ Ignore;

+Here is how it looks like:

 [![putout](https://asciinema.org/a/0akg9gkJdbmbGl6BbpaycgKZm.svg)](https://asciinema.org/a/0akg9gkJdbmbGl6BbpaycgKZm)